jrhoun/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-custom-product-content-renderer/README.md

 ### Create the Renderer

-To create the product content renderer itself we will implement the `render` method and add a custom view.
+To create the product content renderer itself, we will implement the `render` method and add a custom view.
 There are several methods for defining a view: JSP, Freemarker template, or Soy template.
 In our example, we will use a JSP.

 ```java
 @Override